Instituto Nacional de Estatística (Portugal)

 The first population census known to be done in which is the Portugal of today was done in the year 1 AD by order of the Roman Emperor Caesar Augustus, covering the province of Lusitania.
-After the foundation of the independent Portugal, many census were done, one of the first relevant known being the Roll of the Crossbowmen done in the 13th century by order of King Afonso III.
+After the foundation of the independent Portugal, many censuses were conducted, one of the first relevant known being the Roll of the Crossbowmen done in the 13th century by order of King Afonso III.

-The first modern census in Portugal, done accordingly with the scientific methodology established by the First International Statistical Congress, was carried out in 1864.
-A national census takes place every 10 years, the last one being carried away in 2011 and the next one to be carried away in 2021.
+The first modern census in Portugal, done according to the scientific methodology established by the First International Statistical Congress, was carried out in 1864.
+A national census takes place every 10 years, the last one having been carried out in 2021 and the next one to be carried out in 2031.

-The INE publishes the REVSTAT - Statistical Journal.
+The INE publishes the REVSTAT statistical journal.

-The name "Instituto Nacional de Estatística" and the corresponding acronym "INE" is also used as the designation of the central statistical services of several other countries of the Community of Portuguese Speaking Countries, like those of Angola, Cape Verde, Guinea-Bissau, Mozambique and São Tomé and Príncipe.
+The name "Instituto Nacional de Estatística" and the corresponding acronym "INE" is also used as the designation of the central statistical services of several other countries of the Community of Portuguese Language Countries, like those of Angola, Cape Verde, Guinea-Bissau, Mozambique and São Tomé and Príncipe.

-INE's headquarters
+Headquarters

 INE is installed in an Art Deco building, designed specifically to serve as its headquarters by architect Porfírio Pardal Monteiro in 1931.
-The building started to be being built in 1932, being inaugurated in 1935.
-Being a landmark of the early 20th century Portuguese modern architecture, INE's headquarters was classified as a public interest monument in 2013.
+Construction began in 1932, with the building opening in 1935.
+Being a landmark of early-20th-century Portuguese modern architecture, INE's headquarters was classified as a public interest monument in 2013.